What Will I Learn?

 If you fall into any of these categories, or even if you just want to keep your vehicle nice and warm, winter will mean that some heating is required.
 Why shouldn’t you be able to use your garage in the winter, right?!
 Several garage heating options are available, but the one that you choose will depend on several factors including: initial investment cost, long-term operating costs, installation considerations, safety, and how you use your garage.

 Below, I will outline some of the main options and considerations for heating your garage in the winter.
-Hopefully this will help you, and make it easier for you to decide which option is right for you.
+Hopefully this article will help you, and make it easier for you to decide which option is right for you.

 At the end, I have a couple of great bonus videos that help to demonstrate what I go over in this post!